uwaiseibna2/GAP/README.md

 # GAP Input

 GAP accepts multi-species sequence data as input in a specified format.
-In a GAP input dataset, Each row represent a species alignment, where the first three columns are GENE/Transcript name, Species Name, and Binary Phenotype Status (1/ 0/ NA) respectively.
-From the fourth column till end, input data have alignments for a genomic region, consistiting of gaps(-) or nucleotide bases.
+In a GAP input dataset, Each row represent a species alignment, where the first three columns are gene / transcript name, species name, and binary phenotype status (1/ 0/ NA) respectively.
+From the fourth column till the end, input data have alignments for a genomic region, consistiting of gaps(-) or nucleotide bases.
 Following is a representation of GAP input:

 ```bash